 Fortunately, Google Sheets has several techniques to force a cell to show the formula information in it instead of the value.

 In this tutorial, we will show you a couple of methods you can use to show formulas in Google Sheets (instead of the value) in the entire worksheet or in specific cells.

 Show Formulas In the Entire Worksheet

-Google Sheets has a built-in “View” option that toggles all cells between showing values and formulas.
+Luckily, Google Sheets has a built-in “View” option that toggles all cells to display the formulas in the worksheet or not.

 It is helpful when you want to switch between the two to check on all formulas, but it doesn’t work for all use-cases.